 The two friends became the leaders of the newly founded company.
-Each one worked un-tiringly in his own sphere for the agrandisse-ment of the company, and how successful they were is proved to day by the commanding position which the Swissair occupies in European Air Transit.
+Each one worked untiringly in his own sphere for the agrandissement of the company, and how successful they were is proved to-day by the commanding position which the Swissair occupies in European Air

-One may safely and without exaggeration declare, that the Swissair, as far as initiative, courage and success is concerned, stands to-day in the first rank of European Air Transit.
+One may safely and without exaggeration declare, that the Swissair, as far as initiative, courage and success is concerned, stands to-day in the first rank of European Air Trausit.
 Zimmermann and Mittelholzer proved an ideal com-bination, both possessed the gift of seeing further than over a small horizon, they looked beyond the frontiers, yea beyond the seas.

-When the Americans started to put into their Passenger service fast machines, the two young heads of the company perceived at once the im-portance of such an innovation.
+When the Americans started to put into their Passenger service fast machines, the two young heads of the company perceived at once the importance of such an innovation.

-At a time, when throughout Europe heavy At a time, when throughout Europe nearly and large machines for the transport of passen-gers were built, (Germany: Do X and England the large Handley Page-Machines), the Swissar decided to introduce smaller and faster machines.
+At a time, when throughout Europe heavy and large machines for the transport of passengers were built, (Germany: Do X and England the large Handley Page-Machines), the Swissardecided to introduce smaller and faster machines.
 Thus it was possible to reach, f.i., Vienna from Basle or Zurich in two hours and London in just over 3 hours.